Sioux Falls, South Dakota: History

 The arrival of the railroads ushered in the great Dakota Boom decade of the 1880s.
 The population of Sioux Falls mushroomed from 2,164 in 1880 to 10,167 at the close of the decade.
 The growth transformed the city.
 A severe plague of grasshoppers and a national depression halted the boom by the early 1890s.
 The city grew by only 89 people from 1890 to 1900.

+In the 1890s Sioux Falls became a destination for women seeking divorce due to having some of the nation's most permissive divorce laws and being accessible by rail.
+It was known as the "Divorce Colony" and remained a popular venue for divorces until South Dakota changed its residency requirements in 1908.

-But prosperity eventually returned with the opening of the John Morrell meat packing plant in 1909, the establishment of an airbase and a military radio and communications training school in 1942, and the completion of the interstate highways in the early 1960s.
+Prosperity eventually returned with the opening of the John Morrell meat packing plant in 1909, the establishment of an airbase and a military radio and communications training school in 1942, and the completion of the interstate highways in the early 1960s.
 Much of the growth in the first part of the 20th century was fueled by agriculturally based industry, such as the Morrell plant and the nearby stockyards (one of the largest in the nation).

 In 1955 the city decided to consolidate the neighboring incorporated city of South Sioux Falls.
 At the time South Sioux Falls had a population of nearly 1,600 inhabitants, according to the 1950 census.
 It was the third largest city in the county after Sioux Falls and Dell Rapids.
 By October 18, 1955, South Sioux Falls residents voted 704 in favor and 227 against to consolidate with Sioux Falls.
 On the same issue, Sioux Falls residents voted on November 15 by the vote 2,714 in favor and 450 against.

 In 1981, to take advantage of recently relaxed state usury laws, Citibank relocated its primary credit card center from New York City to Sioux Falls.
 Some claim that this event was the primary impetus for the increased population and job growth rates that Sioux Falls has experienced over the past quarter-century.
 Others point out that Citibank's relocation was only part of a more general transformation of the city's economy from an industrially based one to an economy centered on health care, finance, and retail trade.

-Sioux Falls has grown at a rapid pace since the late 1970s, with the city's population increasing from 81,182 in 1980 to 192,517 in 2020.
+Sioux Falls has grown at a rapid pace since the late 1970s, with the city's population more than doubling from 81,182 in 1980 to 192,517 in 2020.

+Then-President Bill Clinton made his final stop of the 1996 presidential campaign in Sioux Falls.